Save Space With

 Start searching your local department and hardware stores to get an idea of the type of organizers out there.
 You may think of something you already have at home that will work just as well.
 If you have sewing skills, you can make some beautiful closet organizers out of matching fabrics – you’ll achieve a “boutique” look!
 Once you decide which organizing products you need, be sure you have the correct tools.
 Purchase everything you need.

-Install all shelves, rods, baskets, etc. Be sure to read and follow manufacturer directions and adhere to all safety standards (e.g. attaching hardware to wall studs and not just in the drywall or sheet rock).
+Install all shelves, rods, baskets, etc. Be sure to read and follow manufacturer directions and adhere to all safety standards such as attaching hardware to wall studs and not just in the drywall or sheet rock.

 Now sit down, relax and pat yourself on the back for a job well done!